 Another Rose-y Option

-Ok, so Rose of Sharon isn't actually a rose, but this member of the Hibiscus family has attractive foliage and bold blooms that look similarly stunning in containers.
-The Chateau™ Rose of Sharon seriesis particularly well suited to containers, thanks to its upright habit and tidy vase-shaped form.
-These Rose of Sharon shrubs are covered in large, colorful, and long-lasting blooms that feature deep-colored centers and that distinctive prominent stamen, which gives the flower that unforgettable tropical allure.
+Ok, so Rose of Sharon isn't actually a rose.
+Although this member of the Hibiscus family has attractive foliage and bold blooms that look similarly stunning in containers.
+The Chateau™ Rose of Sharon series is particularly well suited to containers.
+This is thanks to its upright habit and tidy vase-shaped form.
+These Rose of Sharon shrubs are covered in large, colorful, and long-lasting blooms that feature deep-colored centers.
+They have distinctive prominent stamen, which gives the flower that unforgettable tropical allure.

-Rose of Sharon is also perfect for containers when pruned into tree form, like the Diana Rose of Sharon pictured here.
+Rose of Sharon is also perfect for containers when pruned into tree form.
+Such as the Diana Rose of Sharon pictured here.